To search this site type in the keywords that best describes what your looking for in the searchfield below

 A Portfolio Program is available for selected students who complete the Certificate.
 It is designed for students who want to study postgraduate Theology at Murdoch University, but do not satisfy admission requirements.
 Students may access the Portfolio Program to apply for entry to Murdoch’s highly regarded Graduate Diploma in Theology.

 In this new unit, coordinated by Mark Davis, Wollaston’s new Youth and Children’s Missioner (Training), you will experience high quality, practical training blending elements from missiology, practical theology, and youth work.
 Topics include “What is Youth Ministry?”
-“Models of Youth Ministry (Incarnational vs hit and run);” and “Starting Right to Finish Well.”
+“Models of Youth Ministry (Community Builder, Advocate or Flawed hero) and “Starting Right to Finish Well.”

 Download the Wollaston Certificate in Theology brochure here: WTC Brochure (WCT) web version